Thomas-soft/Facebook-Scraper-Bot/README.md

 ---

+⚠️ **Disclaimer:**
-⚠️ **Disclaimer:** This project is for educational purposes only.
+This project is **for educational and research purposes only**.
-Scraping Facebook without permission may violate its Terms of Service.
+Scraping Facebook without explicit permission **may violate its Terms of Service**.
+It is the user’s responsibility to comply with local laws and platform policies.
-The author is not responsible for any misuse of this tool.
+The author **does not endorse nor encourage** any misuse of this tool.

 ---